EQ Bank vs Wealthsimple Cash

-In this review, we focus on comparing the Wealthsimple Cash Account to the EQ Bank Personal Account, as well as the new EQ Notice Account.
+In this review, we’ll compare the Wealthsimple Cash Account with the EQ Bank Personal Account, as well as EQ Bank’s Notice Account.

 Wealthsimple vs EQ Bank Quick Comparison